Molecular Recipes

 The faux truffle is a foam of garlic cream (triple cooked to remove the aggressive flavor of the garlic but conserving a nice aroma) that is breaded in a mix of cereal bread, black olive powder and pepper.
 To create more illusion and confusion, the faux truffle is served next to a small jar (same as the one used in preserved truffles) that contains a consommé imitating the juice of preserved truffles.

-Like most Chef Digilio’s dishes, the Truffle of Sauce Grande Truffle of Sauce Grandehas a tale or memory behind it.
+Like most Chef Digilio’s dishes, the Truffle of Sauce Grande has a tale or memory behind it.
 When Chef Digilio was creating this menu, he remembered a friend who used to say (and continues to do so) that he could find truffles in the forest of the river Sauce Grande (found south of Buenos Aires Province).
 But it is impossible to find truffles in that forest, so as a joke, Chef Digilio created this truffle dish which has nothing to do with a truffle except that it looks like a truffle.

 Ingredients